jackyuan1/jackyuan1/README.md

 - 👋 Hi, I’m @jackyuan1
-- 👀 I’m interested in learning how to code
+- 👀 I’m interested in building and improving applications!
-- 🌱 I’m currently learning HTML/CSS/JS
-- 💞️ I’m looking to collaborate on beginner-friendly projects
 - 📫 How to reach me: message me!

 <!---